lsandini/cgmsim-site/docs/index.md

 Since even the most accurate physiological simulators can at best provide only an approximation of what happens in a biological organism, the goal of this simulation is not even to try to match reality, but to provide a practising, learning and/or teaching tool.

-The treatment goal in T1D is keeping the blood sugar or CGM curve values as close as possible to that of halthy people.
-In realistic terms it means 3.9 – 10 mmol/l or 70-180 mg/dl for CGM curves.
+The treatment goal in T1D is keeping the blood sugar or CGM curve values as close as possible to that of healthy people.
+In realistic terms, it means 3.9 – 10 mmol/l or 70-180 mg/dl for CGM curves.
 The Time In Range (TIR) should be at least 70%.

 !!! warning "Important"
     Please understand that this simulation cannot: